Research

 In a related project, with Kiara Wyndham-Douds, I draw on quantitative analysis of a unique state-level dataset of missing persons reports from the California Department of Justice (n=552,514) to offer the first representative, empirical estimates of how missingness is socially patterned in the United States.
 In examining which communities are most affected by the phenomenon, we identify factors that influence the splitting of network ties and show that marginalized communities, including Black Americans, are disproportionately vulnerable to these breakages.
 We are currently revising a draft paper by incorporating a new, rich dataset that shows how missingness is patterned within a single California community.

 While most absences are resolved quickly, missingness, I argue, stands as both a neglected symptom of underlying societal maladies, including drug abuse, mental illness, and homelessness, and a social problem in its own right, exacting a steep cost on families, police, and, frequently, through threats to health and personal safety, on the missing themselves.
 These findings fit into a larger literature investigating how social networks and their breakages affect individual and group health.
-I have further examined ideas around social networks and health in a paper, co-authored with Eric Klinenberg, on inequalities within a process we term "social repair" -- the ability of individuals to mend ruptured bonds, published in Social Research
+I have further examined ideas around social networks and health in a paper, co-authored with Eric Klinenberg, on inequalities within a process we term "social repair" -- the ability of individuals to mend ruptured bonds, published in Social Research.

 Radical Environmentalism, Law Enforcement, and Climate Change